-28.(1) The master of a ship or the commander of an aircraft whois guilty of an offence and is liable on summary conviction to a fine of $\pounds 200$.

-- (a) opens a sealed mail bag with which he is entrusted for conveyance; or - (b) takes out of a mail bag with which he is entrusted for conveyance any postal packet or other thing,
+- 28.(1) The master of a ship or the commander of an aircraft who- - (a) opens a sealed mail bag with which he is entrusted for conveyance; or - (b) takes out of a mail bag with which he is entrusted for conveyance any postal packet or other thing, is guilty of an offence and is liable on summary conviction to a fine of £200.

-(2) A person to whom postal packets have been entrusted by the master of a ship or the commander of an aircraft to deliver to the universal service provider, who breaks the seal, or in any manner wilfully opens them, is guilty of an offence and is liable on summary conviction to a fine of $\pounds 25$.
+(2) A person to whom postal packets have been entrusted by the master of a ship or the commander of an aircraft to deliver to the universal service provider, who breaks the seal, or in any manner wilfully opens them, is guilty of an offence and is liable on summary conviction to a fine of £25.